 6. Participate in a Reality Test (Mock Test)

 Apart from the daily practice tests and mock tests every week, sit for the IELTS Reality Test prior to your IELTS real exam to get a real exam environment, boost your confidence, work on your deficiencies, and secure a desirable band score in the IELTS exam.
-Here, Abroad Gateway, located at sector 42C, Chandigarh, organizes the IELTS Reality Test every month, you can be a part of it to check your current level before your real exam.
+Here, Abroad Gateway, located at sector 42C, Chandigarh, organizes the IELTS Reality Test every month.
+You can be a part of it to check your current level before your real exam.

 7. Improve Time Management